Sheffield trials waste-powered electric bin lorries

 Sheffield City Council is trialling the use of electric refuse lorries that are powered by the rubbish they collect.

 The authority is to deploy four repurposed diesel vehicles that have been equipped by local specialist firm Magtec with rechargeable battery packs.
-The lorries will be charged at Sheffield’s Energy Recovery Facility – where electricity is created via the processing of rubbish disposed of by the city’s residents.
+The lorries will be charged (a process pictured above) at Sheffield’s Energy Recovery Facility – where electricity is created via the processing of rubbish disposed of by the city’s residents.

 One vehicle is now on the road, and the others will follow over the coming weeks.
 Funding for two of the vehicles was provided by £220,000 awarded to the council via a £2.6m scheme run by Innovate UK.
 The other two lorries – all of which are designed to produce zero carbon emissions – are being funded by separate Innovate funding supplemented cash provided by a coalition formed of six partners.